Design Any

 MotoGP

 Motorcycle racing at its limits.
-Lower cornering grip than both four-wheeled classes means slow corners are genuinely slow, but an extraordinary power-to-mass ratio makes MotoGP match F1 for top speed on long straights.
+Among the lowest cornering grip of any class — bike physics through the same corner — means slow corners are genuinely slow, but an extraordinary power-to-mass ratio makes MotoGP match F1 for top speed on long straights.

 Top speed360 km/h